higham/chop/readme.md

 Test functions:
 - `test_chop` is a test function for `chop`.
 - `test_roundit` is a test function for `roundit`.

-Each function should print "All tests successful!".
+Each test function should print "All tests successful!".

 Requirements
 ---------